lignumsystem/lignum-core/README.md

 	sudo port install qt6

 If Qt6 installation fails, try restarting Mac; this clears the `xcrun` cache in Xcode, which often resolves the issue.
-The instructions for Qt6 are from the article for [Metal toolchain](https://trac.macports.org/wiki/TahoeProblems#MetaltoolchainisnolongerbundledinXcode).
+The instructions for Qt6 are from the article in MacPorts for [Metal toolchain](https://trac.macports.org/wiki/TahoeProblems#MetaltoolchainisnolongerbundledinXcode).

 ### LignumVTK and VTK